MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/storage/fail-to-mount-azure-file-share.md

 To successfully mount or access a file share, the AES-128-GCM encryption algorithm should be enabled for all storage accounts.

-If you want to use the AES-256-GCM encryption only, which is the maximum security (SMB 3.1.1), do the following:
+If you want to use the AES-256-GCM encryption only, do the following:

 #### Linux